Newest upload for Hickory Stroogle. Chapter 4: Bear Claw Cove

 In the midst of traveling to India every year, I eventually moved into Amma’s Santa Fe Center, a branch ashram in the foothills of New Mexico, site of the big top tent, and lived there for five years along with six to twelve other Amma devotees who came and went.
 It was difficult for me to continue living at the ashram when Amma's resident swami was transferred elsewhere.
 I felt a deep loss in his absense, without his spiritual guidance, his presence at meditation and chanting, and his classes on the Hindu epics.

-My ten years on Mount Desert Island, in Southwest Harbor, Maine, has felt to me like a blessing from Amma, who apparently dropped me down into this island nature lover's paradise.
+My eleven years here on the coast of Maine, has continued to feel to me like a blessing from Amma.
 I live near Acadia National Park.
 Nearly daily I wander down wooded trails, past lakes and streams, along ocean shores and inlets.
 My experiences on the island inspired me to write an autobiographical fiction novel, The Sophia Secrets, about my life as an elder, which I recently published.

-As soon as I moved to the island, I entered counseling with a psychologist of Jungian persuasion, who prefers to think of himself as an alchemist (and perhaps he is).
-In any case he is a perceptive, non-egoistic, gentle, no-nonsense fellow, who knows how to listen well, and has used my horoscope as his map.
+To back up a bit, not long after I moved to the island, I entered counseling with a psychologist of Jungian persuasion, who prefered to think of himself as an alchemist (and perhaps he was).
+In any case he was a perceptive, non-egoistic, gentle, no-nonsense fellow, who knew how to listen well, and used my horoscope as his map.
 I did sand tray work, dream work, art therapy, and down-to-earth, practical, behavioral psychology.

 My subsequent studies of C.G.
 Jung's Works helped me to balance my Eastern spiritual path with my Western roots.
-Jung's notion of finding peace amidst the pairs of opposites (good/evil, moist/dry, dark/light, storm/calm, patience/anger), opened me to the depths of very same teaching I'd studied since the 1970's in the Hindu scripture The Bhagavad Gita.
-Now I felt I truly understood the meaning.
-My devotional living experiences in my Pennsylvania ashram and in India, and the constant guidance of my guru Amma, helped me to arrive at this deeper awareness, and the miraculous discovery of union of East and West.
+Jung's notion of finding peace amidst the pairs of opposites (good/evil, moist/dry, dark/light, storm/calm, patience/anger), opened me to a view of very same teaching I'd studied at the Pennsylvania ashram in the 1970's in the Hindu scripture The Bhagavad Gita.
+Now I felt I had come to understand the meaning of these pairs of opposites, the paradox of them, the oneness of them.
+A joyous discovery of union of East and West.